fabricio-sousa/neighborhood-map/README.md

 This is a single page application featuring a map of South Florida showing a list of my favorite parks.
 This web app will integrate with the Google Maps API.
 It will be a one page web app including markers for my favorite parks, ability to search the list of parks as well as integration with the WikiAPI to provide information about the selected locations.
 The map will feature animated markers and a responsive design.

 ## Frameworks, Libraries, and APIs
-Javascript, KnockoutJS, jQuery, the Google Maps API, Wikipedia's API and of course html and css.
+Javascript, KnockoutJS, jQuery, Bootstrap, the Google Maps API, Wikipedia's API and of course html and css.
 Google Map styles from SnazzyMaps.

 ## HOWTO
 1. Clone or download repo.